echoCTF/echoCTF.RED/ansible/README.md

 # echoCTF Ansible Playbooks

-This folder holds the structure for the various ansible related tasks that can be used to automate certain aspects of setting up a CTF infrastructure.
+This folder holds the structure for the various ansible related tasks that can be used to automate certain aspects of setting up and maintaining a single or multiple CTF networks.

 The directory structure is as follows
 * `Dockerfiles/` Holds the targets to be build, with each target in its own directory.